bcgsc/pori_graphkb_loader/src/moa/README.md

 ## Loading Assumptions

 - A specific drug ontology is not used/given and therefore drugs are matched by name
-- A specific gene ontology is not specified and therefore we default to using Entrez genes as they are popular amongst other knowlege bases
+- A specific gene ontology is not specified and therefore we default to using Entrez genes as they are popular amongst other knowledge bases
 - When given, diseases are preferentially matched to their OncoTree term by both name and code.
 This falls back to matching by name when the oncotree term/code is not given

 ### Relevance Mapping